ovallbe/gacd_project/CodeBook.md

 ### Analysis Variables
 | Variable | Descritpion
 | -------- |---------
-| activity | The specific test peformed.
+| Activity | The specific test peformed.
-| subject | The ID of the subject.
+| Subject | The ID of the subject.
 | tBodyAcc-mean()-X | Mean time for acceleration of body for X direction.
 | tBodyAcc-mean()-Y | Mean time for acceleration of body for Y direction.
 | tBodyAcc-mean()-Z | Mean time for acceleration of body for Z direction.